 View the blog postings in the art gallery category for archived information about past exhibits.

-About the Art Gallery
+About the RSM Art Gallery

-The McGladrey Art Gallery at Bentley University is a cultural and educational resource for the entire Bentley community.
-The gallery sponsors six to eight exhibits per year, highlighting the work of emerging New England artists working in a wide range of media.
+The RSM Art Gallery at Bentley University is a cultural and educational resource for the entire Bentley community.
+Located in the Bentley Library, the gallery sponsors six to eight exhibits per year, highlighting the work of emerging New England artists working in a wide range of media.